 For these residencies, WSW is especially interested in artists who come from different regions of the country and/or diverse cultural backgrounds.
 Each award includes a $400 per week stipend for up to ten weeks, and a $750 materials budget, housing, travel costs up to $250 within the Continental US, and unlimited studio access.

 Generally, the first month of the residency is devoted to the production of a limited edition artist’s book.
 WSW staff will provide training when necessary, technical advice, and assistance with editioning.
 During the second half of the residency, the artist works with young people in the WSW studios.
 Studio space and equipment is reserved for AIE students during program hours.
 Artists may continue to work on their residency projects after students’ studio hours.

-The residencies take place in October-December with high school students, and January-April with elementary and middle school students.
+The residencies take place in October-December, and January-April.
 This grant is a two-step juried process.
 Artists interested in this opportunity submit materials to WSW, then WSW applies to other funders.

 POSTMARK DEADLINE is November 15

 Notification Date: Applicants will be notified via email by March 1

 - A one-page project description, not to exceed 200 words.
 Description should include the media or studio needed to produce the edition.

 - A one page description of your relevant experience working with young people